Back In The Day

 Now we know that concussions or even repeated head trauma or blast trauma that does not rise to the level of a concussion can cause damage to the brain in all kinds of ways.
 We also know that the damage adds up – there is a proverbial straw to break the concussion camel’s back.
-You can be living your life, functioning as you always have, sustain one last concussion and that’s it – your brain is stuck in a post-concussion pattern – it’s called post-concussion syndrome.
+You can be living your life, functioning as you always have, sustain one last concussion, and that’s it – your brain is stuck in a post-concussion pattern – it’s called post-concussion syndrome.

-The most difficult part of this is thinking that you will just get better with a little more time, and a little More time, and a little MORE time, until you realize it’s not working.
-Never one to simply accept defeat, I’ve been doing what I always do – fight.
+The most challenging part of this is thinking that you will get better with a little more time, and a little More time, and a little MORE time, until you realize it’s not working.
+Never one to accept defeat, I’ve been doing what I always do – fight.
 Since I am not a neurologist, a neuropsychologist, or any other neurological specialist, that means I’ve had to research, research, and research some more.

 These are some of the things I’ve learned:

-1) Sugar is poison to your brain but a ketogenic diet can help to rebuild neural pathways and generate cell production;
+1) Sugar is poison to your brain, but a ketogenic diet can help to rebuild neural pathways and generate cell production;

 2) Sleep deprivation is detrimental to recovery;